 For a complex painting, I start by sketching it on the painting surface.
-I then block in larger areas (like backgrounds) with quick patches of color.
-These are like a primer for surface colors to sit on, so they do not appear flat.
-I usually paint shadows first, in purple, then I go to the details.
-Highlights always come last.
-If I’m working with pastel, I use a workable fixative after each layer.
-This helps form a bond with the pastel so it doesn’t fall off the painting or become muddy.This is necessary because in the end, I’m literally painting on the pastel itself, not the paper I started on.
+I then block in larger areas (like backgrounds) with quick patches of color; a primer, for surface colors to sit on so they will not appear flat.
+I usually paint shadows first, in shades of purple, then I go to the details.
+Highlights usually come last.
+If I’m working with pastel, I use a workable fixative after almost each layer.
+This helps form a bond with the pastel so it doesn’t fall off the painting, or become muddy.
+I feel this is necessary because, in the end, I’m literally painting on the pastel itself, and not the pastel paper I use.

 WHY I PAINT

-When communicating with someone about a commissioned piece, I am connecting with parts of the population I would probably not meet.
+When communicating with someone about a commissioned piece, I am connecting with parts of the population I would probably never meet.
 Sometimes these connections do not end when the piece is completed.
 As a result I am not only blessed with sincere and caring friends, but am also rewarded with an awareness of career success.
-To know that my work is displayed as far away as Israel, Germany, Canada, Mexico, and China; or, as close by as nearby homes, universities, courtrooms, offices, churches, and hospitals is a very humbling acknowledgement of Self worth.
+To know that my work is displayed as far away as Israel, Germany, Canada, Mexico, and China; or, as close by as nearby homes, universities, courtrooms, offices, churches, and hospitals is a very humbling acknowledgement of self.
 However, the main reason I paint is a lot more personal than that.

-When someone buys an original, or print of my work, I am contributing to the world with my own individuality and self-worth — and to know that I belong to the world, through the spirit and energy of my art, is a most wonderful feeling of acceptance.
+When someone buys an original or print of my work, I am contributing to the world with my own individuality and self-worth — and to know that I belong to the world, through the spirit and energy of my art, is a most wonderful feeling of acceptance.